AdobeDocs/experience-platform.en/help/destinations/api/ad-hoc-activation-api.md

 >[!IMPORTANT]
 >
 >After completing the Beta phase, the [!DNL ad-hoc activation API] is now generally available (GA) to all Experience Platform customers.
+In the GA version, the API has been upgraded to version 2.
+Step 4 ([Obtain the latest segment export job ID](#segment-export-id)) is not required anymore, since the API does not require the export ID anymore.
+>
-Note that in the GA version, the API has been upgraded to version 2.
-See [Run the ad-hoc activation job](#activation-job) further below in this tutorial for more information.
+>See [Run the ad-hoc activation job](#activation-job) further below in this tutorial for more information.

 ## Overview {#overview}